translaster/zabbix-book/docs/ch1-zabbix-components/basic-installation.md

 manually creating a repository configuration file.
 This file, mariadb.repo on Rocky, must be placed in the /etc/yum.repos.d/ directory.
 The repository file will allow your package manager to locate and install the necessary MariaDB components.
+For Ubuntu we need to import the repository keys and create a file for example '/etc/apt/sources.list.d/mariadb.sources'.

 To create the MariaDB repository file, execute the following command in your terminal: